vaisest/caesura/COMMANDS.md

 ###### **Subcommands:**

-* `config` — Generate a config.json file in the current working directory
+* `config` — Read the config file if it exists and concatenate default values
 * `batch` — Verify, transcode, and upload from multiple FLAC sources in one command
+* `queue` — Add FLAC sources to the queue without transcoding
 * `spectrogram` — Generate spectrograms for each track of a FLAC source
 * `transcode` — Transcode each track of a FLAC source to the target formats
 * `upload` — Upload transcodes of a FLAC source